admin

 Postcard Mailer Design Story – Changing Business Model

 Gary Gunn started his career in the automotive industry in 1979.
 When we first crossed paths in 2006, he hired me to work in office doing clerical duties, sales calls, and human resources tasks.
 Soon, he saw my talent for graphic design and allowed me to manage his website and lay out CDs and printed curriculum for his coaching clients.
 When I moved to Lexington from Bowling Green, KY years later, he kept me on hand as a freelancer.
 Gary eventually sold his coaching company and helped others start their own mentoring and coaching businesses.
-In 2023, he finished his tenure working with them and started a new business, Auto Shop Showcase.
+In 2023, he finished his tenure working with them and started a brand new business, Auto Shop Showcase.

 Back side of the business coach postcard mailer design